duniter/gitlab/InstallGitlab.md

     gitlab:
         image: $GITLAB_IMAGE
         domainname: duniter.org
-        hostname: git-sandbox
+        hostname: git
         volumes:
-            - "/srv/gitlab/config:/etc/gitlab"
+            - "/var/gitlab/config:/etc/gitlab"
-            - "/srv/gitlab/logs:/var/log/gitlab"
+            - "/var/gitlab/logs:/var/log/gitlab"
-            - "/srv/gitlab/data:/var/opt/gitlab"
+            - "/var/gitlab/data:/var/opt/gitlab"
+        network_mode: bridge
         ports:
-            - "2222:22"
+            - "2200:22"
             - "8443:443"
             - "5043:5043"
         restart: always
 ```

 ## Mapped directories
-Still as root user, create gitlab directory in /srv (in production real worls, this may be adapted) and give proper rights to it.
+Still as root user, create gitlab directory in /var (in production real worls, this may be adapted) and give proper rights to it.

 ```
-mkdir /srv/gitlab
+mkdir /var/gitlab
-chmod -R 755 /srv/gitlab
+chmod -R 755 /var/gitlab
 ```

 ## Ports used
-This docker-compose file will map port 2222 of host to 22 of the machine for git+ssh, 8443 to 443 for https (no http) and 5043 to 5043 for docker images.
+This docker-compose file will map port 2200 of host to 22 of the machine for git+ssh, 8443 to 443 for https (no http) and 5043 to 5043 for docker images.

 ## Start at once gitlab
 Adapt the following gitlab image version with current you want to install :